apptainer/apptainer-userdocs/cgroups.rst

 Other limits
 ------------

-{Singularity} can apply all resource limits that are valid in the OCI runtime-spec ``resources`` section, **except** native ``unified`` cgroups v2 constraints.
+{Project} can apply all resource limits that are valid in the OCI runtime-spec ``resources`` section, **except** native ``unified`` cgroups v2 constraints.
 Use the cgroups v1 limits, which will be translated to v2 format when applied on a cgroups v1 system.

 See
 https://github.com/opencontainers/runtime-spec/blob/master/config-linux.md#control-groups
 for information about the available limits.
-Note that {Singularity} uses TOML format for the configuration file, rather than JSON.
+Note that {Project} uses TOML format for the configuration file, rather than JSON.